cgroening/Tuido/README.md

 - [ ] Validations for topic fields
 - [ ] More field functions for topics

+### Version 0.7 - Polished UI

+- [ ] Compact mode which removes the inner spacing of input widgets

 ### Possible Future Features

 - [ ] Multilingual support